DirPA: Addressing Prior Shift in Imbalanced Few-shot Crop-type Classification: Conclusion

 \section{Conclusion}

 This study presents a geographically extended application of the \glsxtrlong{gl:dirpa} method, which aims to bridge the prior shift between balanced few-shot training sets and imbalanced test data.
 By augmenting the training data with dynamically sampled Dirichlet pseudo-priors, \gls{gl:dirpa} encourages the model to learn feature representations that are robust across a variety of potential class distributions.
 Instead of converging to a rigid point estimate based on a fixed prior, the model is regularized to maintain discriminative power across the $(K-1)$-simplex, capturing the uncertainty inherent in few-shot regimes.
+Notably, as \gls{gl:dirpa} is already applied during the fine-tuning training stage, it results in a fixed pipeline requiring no further adjustment after deployment at inference time---a major practical advantage for non-technical users such as agriculturalists.

-Our evaluation across eight \gls{gl:eu} countries demonstrates the method's cross-dataset robustness, yielding consistent improvements in Cohen's kappa and overall accuracy.
+Our evaluation across eight \gls{gl:eu} countries and various model architectures demonstrates the method's cross-dataset and architectural robustness, yielding consistent improvements in Cohen's kappa and overall accuracy.
 In particular for low-shot regimes, \gls{gl:dirpa} maximizes system-wide reliability.
 Notably, the most substantial gains were observed in countries with extreme class imbalance (high Gini coefficients).
 This confirms that \gls{gl:dirpa} effectively mitigates the structural inequalities inherent in real-world few-shot crop classification datasets.
 Crucially, our experiments with a realistic, comprehensive dataset split demonstrate that \gls{gl:dirpa}'s ability to enhance F1-scores depends on the model being exposed to all target classes during training, rather than attempting to generalize to zero-shot categories \citep[\cf][]{Reuss26:DirPA}.
 Given the highest gains in higher-shot scenarios, we found that \gls{gl:dirpa} maximizes class-specific performance when there is enough data to learn class boundaries.

 Furthermore, while the method occasionally trades off fine-grained class-specific performance due to the over-smoothing of decision boundaries, it notably enhances hierarchical consistency, ensuring that parent-level land cover classes are correctly identified even when sub-class distinctions fail.
 This superior performance provides a compelling argument for incorporating \gls{gl:dirpa} into hierarchical crop-type classification frameworks in future work.